Django Unchained: Use of racial slurs and portrayal of slavery

+Violence

-The film became infamous for its brutality, with some reviews criticized it for being way too violent.
-The originally planned premiere of Django was postponed following the Sandy Hook school shooting on December 14, 2012.
+The film became infamous for its brutality, with some reviews criticizing it for being much too violent.
+The originally planned premiere of Django was postponed following the Sandy Hook Elementary School shooting on December 14, 2012.
 Thomas Frank criticized the film's use of violence as follows:

 Not surprisingly, Quentin Tarantino has lately become the focus for this sort of criticism (about the relationship between the movies and acts of violence).
 The fact that Django Unchained arrived in theaters right around the time of the Sandy Hook massacre didn't help.
 Yet he has refused to give an inch in discussing the link between movie violence and real life.
 Obviously I don't think one has to do with the other.
 Movies are about make-believe.
 It's about imagination.
 Part of the thing is trying to create a realistic experience, but we are faking it.
 Is it possible that anyone in our cynical world credits a self-serving sophistry like this?
 Of course an industry under fire will claim that its hands are clean, just as the NRA has done – and of course a favorite son, be it Tarantino or LaPierre, can be counted on to make the claim louder than anyone else.
-But do they really believe that imaginative expression is without consequence?The Independent said the movie was part of "the new sadism in cinema" and added, "There is something disconcerting about sitting in a crowded cinema as an audience guffaws at the latest garroting or falls about in hysterics as someone is beheaded or has a limb lopped off".
+But do they really believe that imaginative expression is without consequence?

+The Independent said the movie was part of "the new sadism in cinema" and added, "There is something disconcerting about sitting in a crowded cinema as an audience guffaws at the latest garroting or falls about in hysterics as someone is beheaded or has a limb lopped off".

 Adam Serwer from Mother Jones said, "Django, like many Tarantino films, also has been criticized as cartoonishly violent, but it is only so when Django is killing slave owners and overseers.
 The violence against slaves is always appropriately terrifying.
 This, if nothing else, puts Django in the running for Tarantino's best film, the first one in which he discovers violence as horror rather than just spectacle.
 When Schultz turns his head away from a slave being torn apart by dogs, Django explains to Calvin Candie—the plantation owner played by Leo DiCaprio—that Schultz just isn't used to Americans."